-HOUSE BILL NO. 176
+HOUSE BILL NO. 165

-AN ACT TO CREATE THE "FAIR PAY ACT OF 2001" FOR THE PURPOSE 1 OF ELIMINATING DISCRIMINATORY WAGE PRACTICES BASED ON SEX, RACE OR 2 NATIONAL ORIGIN; TO PROVIDE DEFINITIONS; TO PROVIDE UNLAWFUL EMPLOYMENT PRACTICES; TO REQUIRE CERTAIN WAGE DISCLOSURES TO 3 4 EMPLOYEES BY EMPLOYERS; TO PROVIDE REMEDIES FOR VIOLATIONS OF THIS 5 ACT; AND FOR RELATED PURPOSES.
-6 7 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MISSISSIPPI: SECTION 1.
-This act shall be known and may be cited as the 8 "Fair Pay Act of 2001."
-9 10 SECTION 2.
-The Legislature finds the following: Despite federal and state laws banning (a) 11 discrimination in employment and pay, in both the private and 12 public sector, wage differentials persist between women and men 13 and between minorities and nonminorities in the same jobs and in 14 jobs that are dissimilar but that require equivalent composites of 15 skill, effort, responsibility and working conditions.
-16 The existence of such wage differentials: 17 (b) (i) Depresses wages and living standards for 18 employees necessary for their health and efficiency; 19 20 (ii) Reduces family incomes and contributes to the higher poverty rates among female-headed and minority households; 21 22 (iii) Prevents the maximum utilization of the available labor resources; 23 (iv) Tends to cause labor disputes, thereby 24 burdening, affecting and obstructing commerce; 25 (v) Constitutes an unfair method of competition; 26 27 and (vi) Violates the state's public policy against 28 29 discrimination.
-H. B. No. 176 G1/2 01/HR40/R30
+1 2 3 4 5 6 AN ACT TO CREATE THE "FAIR PAY ACT OF 2002" FOR THE PURPOSE OF ELIMINATING DISCRIMINATORY WAGE PRACTICES BASED ON SEX, RACE OR NATIONAL ORIGIN; TO PROVIDE DEFINITIONS; TO PROVIDE UNLAWFUL EMPLOYMENT PRACTICES; TO REQUIRE CERTAIN WAGE DISCLOSURES TO EMPLOYEES BY EMPLOYERS; TO PROVIDE REMEDIES FOR VIOLATIONS OF THIS ACT; AND FOR RELATED PURPOSES.
+7 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MISSISSIPPI: 8 SECTION 1.
+This act shall be known and may be cited as the 9 "Fair Pay Act of 2002."
+10 SECTION 2.
+The Legislature finds the following: 11 (a) Despite federal and state laws banning 12 discrimination in employment and pay, in both the private and 13 public sector, wage differentials persist between women and men 14 and between minorities and nonminorities in the same jobs and in 15 jobs that are dissimilar but that require equivalent composites of 16 skill, effort, responsibility and working conditions.
+17 (b) The existence of such wage differentials: 18 (i) Depresses wages and living standards for 19 employees necessary for their health and efficiency; 20 (ii) Reduces family incomes and contributes to the 21 higher poverty rates among female-headed and minority households; 22 (iii) Prevents the maximum utilization of the 23 available labor resources; 24 (iv) Tends to cause labor disputes, thereby 25 burdening, affecting and obstructing commerce; 26 (v) Constitutes an unfair method of competition;

+(vi) Violates the state's public policy against